tristanvong/tristanvong/README.md

 # Hello, I'm Tristan

 ## About Me
 I'm currently a student at Erasmushogeschool Brussel studying Applied Computer Science.
+Check out my website: [tristanvong.be](https://tristanvong.be/welcome)

 ## Projects I'm Proud Of
 - **[InternQuest](https://github.com/tristanvong/InternQuest)**: This Spring powered project aims to make it more fun for students to find an internship just like in a quest in a game.
 I made this because I think finding an internship is difficult and needs some motivation I believe this small project could help people with that issue.